 On the 15th of January 2019, National Grid Viking Link Ltd. made The National Grid Viking Link Limited (Viking Link Interconnector) Compulsory Purchase Order 2019 (CPO) to enable it to compulsorily acquire the land and rights necessary to install the UK onshore infrastructure.

 A copy of the CPO, the Maps which show the land included in the CPO, the Statement of Reasons explaining why the CPO has been made, and the documents referred to in it, are available to view here.

-As objections have been received to the CPO, the Secretary of State has directed that a public local inquiry be held, commencing on Tuesday the 25th of June 2019 at which an Inspector will hear evidence from National Grid Viking Link Ltd. and any objectors before making a recommendation to the Secretary of State as to whether the CPO should be confirmed.
+The Secretary of State decided to hold an inquiry at which an Inspector will hear evidence from National Grid Viking Link Ltd. and any objectors before making a recommendation to the Secretary of State as to whether the CPO should be confirmed.

-If confirmed, National Grid Viking Link Ltd. will have powers available to it to compulsorily acquire the land and rights needed for the UK onshore infrastructure.
+If confirmed, National Grid Viking Link Ltd. will have powers available to compulsorily acquire the land and rights needed for the UK onshore infrastructure.

 Contacting the team

 If you would more information about the CPO or the Project please contact Dalcour Maclaren by telephone on 03334 560 110 (phone lines are operational between 9.00am and 5:30pm Monday to Friday excluding bank holidays) and ask for a member of the NGVL project team or email us at firstname.lastname@example.org